 Belmont Neighbourhood Centre aims to promote access, equity and participation to those most affected by current issues in the community.
-We operate to promote a sense of ‘belonging’, by providing a safe place for the community to come together to network, build relationships, access services and participate in a variety of programs.
+We operate to promote a sense of community and belonging by providing a safe place for the community to come together to network, build relationships, access services and participate in a variety of programs.

 Along with ongoing fundraising and success in obtaining a 1991-1992 Hunter Area Assistance Scheme (HASS) grant, LMCC approved the leasing of the Belmont North Community Hall.
 With the assistance of Eastlake Skill share office accommodation was built.

-Since July 1994, the centre has operated under Department of Community Services (DOCS), Community Grants Program funds and has been registered as an incorporated, non-profit community based association.
+Since July 1994, the centre has operated under Department of Community Services (currently Department of Communities & Justice), Community Grants Program funds and has been registered as an incorporated, non-profit community-based association.

-The committee and coordinator have since worked closely together to ensure that BNC grows and adapts to future community needs.
+The committee and staff continue to work closely together to ensure that BNC grows and adapts to future community needs.

 Belmont Neighbourhood Centre values the contribution of all those who commit their time, effort and expertise to the operation of the centre.